gerardinhoo/random_users/src/README.md

 **What's State in react?:**
 State is an object that determines how React components render and behave.
 It allows us to create components that are dynamic and interactive.

-Example to initialize state in a react app:
+- Initialization of state in a react app:

 `this.state = {[name: ""]}`

-**How to dynamicall change State in react?:**
+**How to dynamically change State in react?:**
 We do that by using `setState`.

 `this.setState: ({name: "Todd"})`